AntibodyEngineers/2025-Antibodies-and-AI/PyMol.md

 >color mycol1, 3WD5_A_7-31
 Will color named selection 3WD5_A_7-31 with the mycol1 custom color
 Show styles work in a similar way.

+## PyMol scripts
+PyMol commands can be added to a text file like iCn3D commands or embedded in Python scripts.
+### Command scripts
+Command script files should have a “.pml” extension.
+This is needed to open the script file with PyMol from a command line.
+>pymol myscript.pml
+>pymol -r myscript.pml